irmen/prog8/docs/source/programming.rst

 sqrt(x)
 	Square root.

-max(x [, y, ...])
-	Maximum of the values x, y, ...

-min(x [, y, ...])
-	Minumum of the values x, y, ...

 round(x)
+	Rounds the floating point to the closest integer.

+floor (x)
+	Rounds the floating point down to an integer towards minus infinity.

+ceil(x)
-	Rounds the floating point to an integer.
+	Rounds the floating point up to an integer towards positive infinity.

 rad(x)
 	Degrees to radians.